-- action: This tag defines an action rule for the situation.
+action: This tag defines an action rule for the situation.
 It contains the name of the control or instrument, the priority value and the fuzzy probability value as attributes.
+The value of the element is the value the control or instrument will get when the action is performed.

+visual checks: This tag is the parent tag for all the instruments that the pilot should visually check during the situation.

+instrumentgroup: This tag is a tag for a group of instruments that the pilot should check consecutively during the situation.
+Usually there is a set scanning pattern in which the pilot should check this group of instruments.
+The instruments in an instrument group are usually located close together in the cockpit.

-The value of the element is the value the control or instrument will get when the action is performed. - visual checks: This tag is the parent tag for all the instruments that the pilot should visually check during the situation. - instrument: This tag is a tag for an instrument that the pilot should check during the situation.
-For now this tag only contains the name of the instrument, but in the future this might be extended so that it also contains information for a gaze tracker about the position of the instrument in the cockpit. - constraints: The constraints tag is the parent tag for all start and end constraints on controls and instruments for a situation.
+instrument: This tag is a tag for an instrument that the pilot should check during the situation.
+This tag contains the name of the instrument, an attribute stating whether or not the pilot should perform this check regularly and a priority value that indicates how important it is that the check is performed.

+constraints: The constraints tag is the parent tag for all start and end constraints on controls and instruments for a situation.
 It has two attributes with fuzzy probability values.
-These are the probability values for the start and end rules. - constraint: This tag contains information about the value a control or instrument will have at the start and/or end of the situation.
-It contains a name attribute with the name of the control or instrument, a start attribute with the value the control or instrument should have at the start of the situation and an end attribute with the value the control or instrument should have at the start of the situation.
+These are the probability values for the start and end rules.

+constraint: This tag contains information about the value a control or instrument will have at the start and/or end of the situation.
+It contains a name attribute with the name of the control or instrument, a start attribute with the value the control or instrument should have at the start of the situation and an end attribute with the value the control or instrument should have at the end of the situation.